 People know what they want to buy and how much they are willing to pay for it.
 In a free market the government has little influence on what is sold and how much it sells for.
-Instead, the people say, by how much/money they spend and how much/money they spend their money for.
+Instead, the people say, by how much money they spend and what they spend their money for.